rakshita003/CSI3140-WWW-Structures-Techniques-and-Standards/README.md

-# CCSI 3140 WWW Structures, Techniques and Standards
+# CSI 3140 WWW Structures, Techniques and Standards

 This repository contains the course materials for CSI 3140 WWW Structures, Techniques, and Standards, where the web is explored using HTML, CSS, and, Javascript.